45 is the new 50! When it comes to colonoscopies, there’s recently been a significant change that you’ll want to make yourself aware of immediately.

 A colonoscopy is an outpatient procedure that takes about 30 to 60 minutes.

-When you arrive, you will be asked to change into a hospital gown.
+You will be asked to change into a hospital gown when you arrive.
 You will lie down on an examination table, and intravenous sedation will be administered.
 You will not be aware of what is happening during the colonoscopy or remember anything afterward.

 The colonoscope’s camera relays images to a monitor so your doctor can look at a detailed, real-time view of your intestine.
 The scope also has an attachment that can remove polyps or questionable-looking tissue for lab analysis.

 After the colonoscopy, you’ll stay under observation for one or two hours to make sure you’re okay.
 You’ll feel groggy and sluggish.
 You won’t be able to drive, so you’ll need someone to take you home.
 This must be someone you know rather than an Uber or taxi driver.
 You shouldn’t drive for about 24 hours after the procedure.

 Some rectal bleeding is normal if you have had a polyp removed and shouldn’t cause concern.

 You may feel bloated or cramped afterward as air is released from your colon.
 Walking may help pass the gas.
 Don’t be embarrassed.
 The staff knows this is a normal part of the process.

 How Long Will It Be Until My Next Bowel Movement?

 Since your colon is completely empty, it may take several days for your body to produce bowel movements.
 You may have a bowel movement sooner if you eat plenty of roughage, such as whole grains, fruits, and vegetables.

 Can I Resume My Regular Diet After a Colonoscopy?